-A food processor is the easiest way to shred the potatoes, but you can also use a handheld cheese grater.
+A food processor with a grater attachment is the easiest way to shred the potatoes, but you can also use the large holes of a box grater.
 You should end up with roughly 6 cups of grated potatoes.

 Pour in the egg and mix until all of the shredded potatoes are covered.
 And be sure to whisk the egg before adding it in.

-Add approximately ⅓ cup of hash brown mixture to a buttered cast-iron skillet over medium heat.
-Flatten with a spatula until the patties are about ½-inch thick.
+Add approximately ⅓ cup of hash brown mixture to a buttered cast-iron skillet over medium or medium-high heat.
+Flatten with the back of a spatula until the patties are about ½-inch thick.
 You should be able to fit 3 portions in the skillet comfortably without the edges touching.

 Cook the hash browns for 4-5 minutes per side over medium heat.
-Don’t flip it until a nice crust forms – this is where it will fall apart!
+Don’t flip it until a nice crust and brown texture forms – this is where it will fall apart!
 You want to wait AT LEAST 3 minutes before taking a peak.

-These hash browns taste great on their own, or with a sprinkle of fresh chives and sour cream.
+This sweet potato hash browns recipe tastes great on its own or with a sprinkle of fresh chives and sour cream.